What Is An Exchange Rate Mechanism (ERM)?

 How Countries Control Currency Exchange Rates

-Exchange rate mechanisms, abbreviated ERMs for short, are systems designed to control a currency's exchange rate relative to other currencies.
+Exchange rate mechanisms, or ERMs, are systems designed to control a currency's exchange rate relative to other currencies.

 At their extremes, floating ERMs allow currencies to trade without intervention by governments and central banks, while fixed ERMs involve any measures necessary to keep rates set at a particular value.
 Managed ERMs fall somewhere between these two categories, with the European Exchange Rate Mechanism ("ERM II") being the most popular example that's still being used today for countries looking to join Europe's monetary union.